Our Team

 Clinical Psychologist

 Dana is a registered clinical psychologist with over 12 years of experience working across both public and private sectors.
-Dana sees clients (18 years and over) with a range of emotional and psychological difficulties ranging from low mood, anxiety, stress, relationship difficulties and grief.
+Dana sees clients (18 years and over) with a range of emotional and psychological difficulties ranging from low mood, anxiety, stress, eating disorders, relationship difficulties and grief.

 Dana specialises in perinatal psychology working with clients in the various stages of their journey to and through parenthood including planning, conception, pregnancy, postpartum and beyond.
 This can involve supporting bereaved parents experiencing grief and loss after miscarriage, stillbirth and neonatal death.